cirosantilli/db/mysql.md

 ###binary

 Similar to `CHAR`, except that the column is not affected by encoding and collation: bytes are stored as is.

 Mostly useful for non-textual data.

 ###blob and text

-`BLOB` and `TEXT` are very similar to `VARBINARY` and `VARCHAR`: <http://stackoverflow.com/questions/2023481/mysql-large-varchar-vs-text>
-The main difference is that `TEXT` is stored as a reference to outside the table, while `VARCHAR` is stored inline.
-`VARCHAR` may be faster to search since it avoids the dereference, but there are limits to row size.
-Prefere `TEXT` when data can be arbitrarily large.
+`BLOB` and `TEXT` are very similar to `VARBINARY` and `VARCHAR`: <http://stackoverflow.com/questions/2023481/mysql-large-varchar-vs-text> The main difference is that `TEXT` is stored as a reference to outside the table, while `VARCHAR` is stored inline. `VARCHAR` may be faster to search since it avoids the dereference, but there are limits to row size.
+Prefer `TEXT` when data can be arbitrarily large.

 The difference between `BLOB` and `TEXT` is the same as that between `BINARY` and `CHAR`:
 `BLOB` stores a string of bytes and has no encoding or collation.